faihihi/btc-wallet-kotlin/README.md

 # btc-wallet

-BTCWallet API is created to allow storing BTC transaction and fetching the transaction histories by a specific period of time.
+BTCWallet API is created to allow storing BTC transaction and fetching the wallet balances by the hour from a specific period of time.

-Cassandra DB is selected for its high availability and higher speed in write performance compared to MySQL.
-It is also horizontally scalable as Cassandra makes it easy to increase data it can maintain on demand by adding number of nodes.

 ## Development